 This is one that you are probably fairly familiar with thanks to the old adage “Leave only footprints, take only pictures.”
 It’s also one we’ve probably all been guilty of breaking.
 I’ll admit that I have.
 But with a better understanding of Leave No Trace Principle 4 – Leave What You Find – you’ll be more mindful when you think things like, “It’s only one rock, flower, etc.”

 When I took my Leave No Trace Trainer Course at the Buffalo National River, Park Ranger Lauren Ray showed us a great way to help visualize this principle.
 It’s also a great way to teach it to others.
 She had a picture that was cut into puzzle pieces.
 We passed the completed picture around and each one of us took a piece.
-It was just one piece, but as the puzzle made it way around the circle the image was unrecognizable.
+It was just one piece, but as the puzzle made

 That is a great way to see the impact of taking just one piece.
 It’s not the lack of that one piece, it’s the collective impact from all the people before and after you.